amcaraballor/cystinosis-baseline-mouse-model-manuscript/README.md

 **Note:** By **features** we mean detected ion MS1, fragmentation spectrum MS2, retention time (rt) from chromatography, and peak area.

-For more details and tutorials, visit [MZmine4](https://mzio.io/) and this publication, although on MZmine3, their step-by-step remains applicable to MZmine4:
+For more details and tutorials, visit [MZmine4](https://mzio.io/) and the following publication, although on MZmine3, provides a step-by-step guide for data processing which remains applicable to MZmine4:

 [Heuckeroth, S., Damiani, T., Smirnov, A. et al. Reproducible mass spectrometry data processing and compound annotation in MZmine 3.
 Nat Protoc 19, 2597–2641 (2024)](https://doi.org/10.1038/s41596-024-00996-y).